hschott/ficum/README.md

+## FICUM MongoDB Visitor

+The MongoDB visitor is capable of traversing a Node tree and converting it to a Bson filter.
+The selector names must correspond to the field names of a MongoDB document.

+### Text with Wildcards

+Text arguments can contain wildcards:
+* `?` is a placeholder for one character
+* `*` is a placeholder for zero or more characters

+When a Test contains a wildcard the comparsion is done as regular expression.

 ## FICUM Query Printer Visitor

 The QueryPrinterVisitor is capable of printing out a FICUM query as string.
 The FICUM Types are handled as arguments in the following ways: